theodpzz/uav-localization/README.md

 ## Citation

+> [!IMPORTANT]
-This project is based on the work by Di Piazza et al. If you use this code in your research, please cite the following paper:
+> This project is based on the work by Di Piazza et al. If you use this code in your research, please cite the following paper:

 ```BibTeX
 @inproceedings{dipiazza2024uavloc,